BIOGRAPHY OF LUC HILAIRE

 In the early morning of Sunday, November 24, 2019, Luc stepped into glory where he will rest from his deeds on this earth.
 Behind him are left to dearly miss him his beloved wife of 59 years, Philocia Hilaire; his sons and daughters: Joël (Claire), Mona (Léon), Babette (Louis Gérard Papillon), Josué (Michèle), Obed (Mirlene), Bob-Garry (Merline), and Claudia (Christopher Guerrier); his brothers: Jean and Raoul; his sister: Rose-Marie; his grandchildren: Sabrina, Erika, George, Jeff Elisee (Tasha), Jenny Marthsra ( Germain Lanier), Isaac Leon, Jemima, Joshua, John Michael, Ruth Christelle, Jonathan, Isaie, David Leeroy, Theodore Daniel, Benjamin Mozart, Christy Victoria, Dansheille, Mardoushy Shan, and Lovely Chloe; his greatgrandchildren: King-Josiah, Jaila, Jerome III, Johanna, Geohaney, Gabrielle, Gelagah, Aaliyah, Aaron, Jasiah Omar.
 Others sorrowful mourners include cousins, nephews and nieces affected by his departure.

-To send flowers to Luc's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Luc Hilaire, please visit our floral store.